Interacting tachyon with varying mass dark matter: Introduction

 On the other hand, interacting DE with varying mass DM particles can also provide a proper way to alleviate coincidence problem.
 The model of varying mass DM particles is based on the mechanism that decaying of DM reproduces the scalar field as DE.
 Here, mass of the dark matter is dependent on cosmic time `$t$' via a scalar field `$\phi$'.
 It should be mentioned that this mechanism can be treated equivalent to an interaction included in the dark sectors, see for example \cite{Teixeira2019, Honorez2010}.
 However, the model of varying mass has some basic differences from interacting models.
 The mass of dark matter can be exponential or power-law functions of scalar field or any other general form.
 Interacting quintessence studied recently with varying mass dark matter in the Lyra's manifold in context of dynamical analysis, where mass of dark matter is assumed to be vary a exponential function of scalar field \cite{Mandal2021}.
 Interacting phantom is also studied where exponential and power-law of scalar field as well as exponential or power-law mass dependence is undertaken in the perspective of dynamical system \cite{Leon2010}.
-Consequently, a center manifold theory is employed to study the interacting phantom in association with varying mass dark matter \cite{S.Chakraborty2020}.
+A non-interacting scalar field model is investigated with arbitrary potential in Ref. \cite{Leon2023} Consequently, a center manifold theory is employed to study the interacting phantom in association with varying mass dark matter \cite{S.Chakraborty2020}.
 A plethora of interacting quintessence models have been put forward over the years in the literature \cite{Zhang2005,Comelli2003,Franca2004} where the dark matter mass depends on exponential or power-law of scalar field $\phi$, and these provided the possible solutions to coincidence problem.
-In this context, we would like to mention that the tachyon field can be made as a satisfactory candidate for the high energy inflation \cite{tsfdem11} and at the same time as an origin of DE depending on the form of the tachyon potential \cite{tsfdem22}. \\
+In this context, we would like to mention that the tachyon field can be made as a satisfactory candidate for the high energy inflation \cite{Mazumdar2001} and at the same time as an origin of DE depending on the form of the tachyon potential \cite{Padmanabhan2002}.
+The DBI scalar field has been studied in context of modified symmetric teleparallel gravity in Ref. \cite{Ghosh2024}.
+Also, some recent literature that studies cosmological application can be explored (for details see \cite{Srivastava2025,Fayaz2013}). \\

 Starting from the above premises, in this paper, we shall investigate more in-depth the dynamics of tachyon scalar field that is interacting with varying mass dark matter particles where mass of dark matter varies as exponential function of scalar field, or a general form of scalar field in the dynamical systems perspective.
 From the dynamical system analysis, we obtain some physically meaningful solutions representing the early dark matter (specifically dust) dominated solution which describes the decelerated phase of the universe and late-time de Sitter solution also obtained representing the accelerated universe.
 Interestingly, the DE-DM scaling solutions are also obtained satisfying the same order of energy densities solving the coincidence problem.
 Furthermore, we obtained the analytic expression of Hubble parameter for the model under consideration.
 We then study the evolution of different diagnostic parameter pairs for the derived model and compare that with the $\Lambda$CDM model.
 Finally, we study the evolution of the Hubble parameter and the distance modulus, and compare that with the observational Hubble parameter data and Type Ia Supernovae data, respectively.\\